twilio/workshop/docs/voting.rst

 SMS Polling and Voting
 ======================

-Whether at a hackathon or a student group meeting, you'll often need to vote on items.
+Whether at a hackathon or a student group meeting you'll often need to vote on items.
 Elections, food, or nominations, all these situations can be handled via SMS voting.

 We'll create a simple Twilio application to record and report votes via SMS.

 Ballot Format
 -------------

-For this poll, ballots don't need a format.
-To vote, text your choice to your Twilio number.
+For this poll ballots don't need a format.
+To vote text your choice to your Twilio number.

 For example, to vote for Cal, text the following::

     cal

-To see all the votes, we'll use a simple Python script and the `twilio-python
+To see all the votes we'll use a simple Python script and the `twilio-python
 <https://github.com/twilio/twilio-python>`_ helper library.

 .. code-block:: python